samikeijonen/wcnordic-2019/readme.md

-# WordCamp Europe 2018 Style Guide
+# WordCamp Nordic 2019 Style Guide

 Read [the article about the style guide](https://samikeijonen.github.io/wcnordic-2019/styleguide/) on WordCamp Europe blog.
 See the current version of the generated [style guide](https://lucijanblagonic.github.io/wceu-2018/styleguide/).